Constitutional Classifiers++: Efficient Production-Grade Defenses against Universal Jailbreaks

 TL;DR: We introduce enhanced Constitutional Classifiers that deliver production-grade jailbreak robustness with dramatically reduced computational costs and refusal rates compared to previous-generation defenses.

 Abstract: We introduce enhanced Constitutional Classifiers that deliver production-grade jailbreak robustness with dramatically reduced computational costs and refusal rates compared to previous-generation defenses.
-We first identify vulnerabilities in existing systems that evaluate model outputs without regard to the conversational context, and address these vulnerabilities using full exchange classifiers.
-Building on this, we implement a classifier cascade where lightweight classifiers screen all traffic, escalating only suspicious exchanges to more expensive classifiers.
-Combining this approach with other optimizations, we develop a new production-grade jailbreak defense system that achieves a 5.4× computational cost reduction compared to our baseline exchange classifier, while also achieving a 0.036% refusal rate on production traffic.
-Through extensive red-teaming comprising over 560K queries, we demonstrate protection against universal jailbreaks---no attack on this system successfully elicited responses to all eight target queries comparable in detail to an undefended model.
-Finally, we explore efficient classification techniques by training linear activation probes.
-We show using logit smoothing and a weighted loss function is crucial for performance, and further that probes can be combined with external classifiers to provide particularly strong performance.
-Our work establishes Constitutional Classifiers as practical safeguards for large language models.
+Our system combines several key insights.
+First, we develop exchange classifiers that evaluate model responses in their full conversational context, which addresses vulnerabilities in last-generation systems that examine outputs in isolation.
+Second, we implement a two-stage classifier cascade where lightweight classifiers screen all traffic and escalate only suspicious exchanges to more expensive classifiers.
+Third, we train efficient linear probe classifiers and ensemble them with external classifiers to simultaneously improve robustness and reduce computational costs.
+Together, these techniques yield a production-grade system achieving a 40x computational cost reduction compared to our baseline exchange classifier, while maintaining a 0.05% refusal rate on production traffic.
+Through extensive red-teaming comprising over 1,700 hours, we demonstrate strong protection against universal jailbreaks---no attack on this system successfully elicited responses to all eight target queries comparable in detail to an undefended model.
+Our work establishes Constitutional Classifiers as practical and efficient safeguards for large language models.

 Supplementary Material: zip